srisahaj/html-movies/README.md

 # Favouirte movies or shows
-# I have listed my favourite 3 shows
+I have listed my favourite 3 shows
-# included an image of my favourite show
+Included an image of my favourite show